lockevod/KRemote/README.md

+# WARNING

+This version is outdated and there won't be more upddates.
+The new version use Karoo Extensions

 # KRemote
 KRemote allows to use a Japanase Remote with Karoo, Kremote only can simulated physical karoo buttons.
 This app doesn't need karoo SDK because use android standard availability services.